 Sharing and discussing ideas on Monday mornings, we have collectively identified the building blocks that make the firm’s work consistently exceed expectations.
 Successful projects are formed early, combining a nuanced understanding of the project program coupled with the creative and insightful schematic designs.
 Creating a robust project program demands a deep dive; assessing, challenging, and refining the initial criteria of a client’s wish list.
 Working with a client to understand and define their program is, perhaps, the most significant role a residential architect can perform.

 As a start, it may be helpful to share how we use the term ‘program,’ and how much the term encompasses.
 At the most basic level, a program documents the project requirements, including the obvious functional priorities such as the number of bedrooms, or the importance of a view, and of course, the project budget.
 A more nuanced program also includes a stylistic set of priorities, even if these priorities are less clear than the functional or economic necessities.
-Every project has a program, and most clients come to the first meeting with their architect with a good idea of their priorities.
+Every project has a wish list, and most clients come to the first meeting with their architect with a good idea of their priorities.
 With this in mind, our standard form contract lists the very first phase of professional services as ‘programming.’
-While a client may come prepared with a pre-conceived understanding of needs and desires, it is our very first task to help further define, refine, and elaborate a more robust program including subjective goals beyond the pragmatic.
+While a client may come prepared with a pre-conceived understanding of needs and desires, it is our very first task to help further define, refine, and elaborate a more robust program including subjective goals far beyond the pragmatic.